 Areas of Focus

-While there are many aspects the contribute to successful cultural exchange programs, two issues severely impact that success and growth of such programs.
+While there are many aspects that contribute to successful cultural exchange programs, two issues severely impact the success and growth of such programs:

-To learn more about these issues and see how you can help, visit the Legislative Issues Center
+To learn more about these issues and how you can help, visit the Legislative Issues Center

-Artist Abroad website created by the League of American Orchestras and the Association of Performing Arts Presenters provides tools to help artists navigate the visa process.
+- The Artists from Abroad website, created by the League of American Orchestras and the Association of Performing Arts Presenters, provides tools to help artists navigate the visa process.

 Key Terms and Definitions

 Citizen Diplomacy: The concept that the individual has the right, even the responsibility, to help shape U.S. foreign relations “one handshake at a time.”
 Citizen diplomats can be artists, students, teachers, athletes, artists, business people, humanitarians, adventurers, or tourists.
 They are motivated by a responsibility to engage with the rest of the world in a meaningful, mutually beneficial dialogue.
-For more information visit the U.S. Center for Citizen Diplomacy's website.
+To learn more about Citizen Diplomacy and how you can make a difference, visit the U.S. Center for Citizen Diplomacy's website.

 Creative Industries: Composed of both nonprofit and for profit businesses involved in the creation or distribution of the arts.
 In the United States, there are 904,581 such businesses and they employ 3.34 million people.
 The creative industries are a powerful economic driver as well as contributors to our nation’s cultural diversity, identity, traditions, and innovations.
 Learn more about Creative Industry Reports.